-- a) Complaint Officers shall investigate and address expeditiously, in good faith and impartially, any compliant complaint having progressed beyond the PHASE 2 -ASSESSMENT. - b) Complaint Officers shall ensure a fair, efficient and consistent treatment of complaints. - c) The timeframe for dealing with a complaint will depend on an assessment of the following factors by the Complaint Officer, namely: - i. the urgency of the situation in terms of loss or damage likely to be suffered if the complaint is not quickly resolved; - ii. the likelihood that the complaint can be resolved within a reasonable timeframe; and - iii. the complexity of the complaint issues. - d) The timeframe for completion of the investigation may vary based on factors such as complexity of the allegations, availability of witnesses, public holidays, staff leave rosters, volume of evidence gathered and severity of alleged conduct. - e) Complaint Officers shall take each and every complaint seriously unless otherwise notified by the CEO. - f) The Complaint Officer and assistant investigators must maintain reasonable verbal and/or written communication with the affected person(s) throughout the PHASE 3 - INVESTIGATION of the Complaint Management Process, and should return phone calls received from the affected person or the affected person's agent as soon as reasonably practicable. - g) Complaint Officers and assistant investigators shall maintain a professional, pleasant and composed attitude and demeanour towards implementing the Complaint Management Procedure throughout all dealings with affected persons and third parties. - h) Complaint Officers and assistant investigators will refrain from: - i. exhibiting any conduct, by way of correspondence or otherwise, which may be construed as a "threat" pursuant to section 359 of Schedule 1 ii. contravening any other law of the State or Commonwealth
+- a) Complaint Officers shall investigate and address expeditiously, in good faith and impartially, any compliant complaint having progressed beyond the PHASE 2 ASSESSMENT. - b) Complaint Officers shall ensure a fair, efficient and consistent treatment of complaints. - c) The timeframe for dealing with a complaint will depend on an assessment of the following factors by the Complaint Officer, namely: - i) the urgency of the situation in terms of loss or damage likely to be suffered if the complaint is not quickly resolved; - ii) the likelihood that the complaint can be resolved within a reasonable timeframe; and - iii) the complexity of the complaint issues. - d) The timeframe for completion of the investigation may vary based on factors such as complexity of the allegations, availability of witnesses, public holidays, staff leave rosters, volume of evidence gathered and severity of alleged conduct. - e) Complaint Officers shall take each and every complaint seriously unless otherwise notified by the CEO or CEO's Delegate. - f) The Complaint Officer and assistant investigators must maintain reasonable verbal and/or written communication with the affected person(s) throughout the PHASE 3 -INVESTIGATION of the Complaint Management Process and should return phone calls received from the affected person or the affected person's agent as soon as reasonably practicable. - g) Complaint Officers and assistant investigators shall maintain a professional, pleasant, and composed attitude and demeanour towards implementing the Complaint Management Procedure throughout all dealings with affected persons and third parties. - h) Complaint Officers and assistant investigators will refrain from: - i) exhibiting any conduct, by way of correspondence or otherwise, which may be construed as a "threat" pursuant to section 359 of Schedule 1 (The Criminal Code) of the Criminal Code Act 1899, or its successor - ii) contravening any other law of the State or Commonwealth